cryptoeconomicslab/tezos-zk-sandbox/README.md

 - [x] connecting to tezos node(edo protocol)
 - [x] compile LIGO code using new op-code
 - [x] pass test with valid proof

+### Troubles

+If you see error "Http error response: (404)", you should delete "build/contracts" folder and deploy contracts again.